-economic plight of the Bolivian man.)
-Other facts revealed at this his editorial writer, Choo Yo Proxmire's revolt was not en- people, touched off a miners strange "speak bitterness" press Han, for an article which alinterview: "The secret police hold the lution."
-Police killed a 15-year-old Taiwanese in a grip of fear ticipate in his defense against criminal jobs, and pork-barrel legislation. giant corporations for a bigger boy March 3 in their attempt to and terrify those who attempt One Million Jobless to build up an opposition party.
-"Court justice is weighted in Great Britain the U.S. embassy in La Paz.
-This led to a mass funeral heavily in favor of the Nation demonstration. alists.
-The Justice Ministry con-A March 3 AP dispatch retrols both high and district ports, "The miners, also a tarcourts.' get of the article went on "Insurmountable pressure is about reunification through joint strike for higher pay, paralyzbrought to bear on voters by subtle threats and other meththe Government-owned ods.
-In districts where govern-The Time article said the ment workers do not poll 80% U.S. gave Bolivia "more Yanmajority for Nationalist can-"inflexible" position which Germany to intervene decisive- kee aid dollars per Bolivian didates, investigations and disthan for any other people on charges follow."
-Malta Dockworkers hand in the matter.
-The West a wry face.
-'We don't have a Fight Mass Layoff German workers waged a mili- damn thing to show for it,' he tant campaign first against said.
-'We're wasting money.
-The 'is to abolish Bolivia.
-Let her East German workers revolted neighbors divide up the country and the problems.'" in 1953 against the "regime of March 4 the AP reported a demonstration before the La Paz U.S. Embassy the night before and noted, "The government said Victor Villegas, a British government over the Nationalizations member of the Trotskyite head of the elected Maltese Workers Revolutionary Party, led the mob and ordered his Both Washington and the arrest."
+Headlines in Other Lands An article in the Latin Amereconomic plight of the Bolivian man.)
+Proxmire's revolt was not en- people, touched off a miners Police killed a 15-year-old the U.S. embassy in La Paz.
+This led to a mass funeral demonstration.
+A March 3 AP dispatch reports, "The miners, also a target of the article went on about reunification through joint strike for higher pay, paralyz- U.S. gave Bolivia "more Yanthan for any other people on charges follow." 'is to abolish Bolivia.
+Let her try and the problems."
+March 4 the AP reported a demonstration before the La Paz U.S. Embassy the night before and noted, "The government said Victor Villegas, a British government over the Nationalizations member of the Trotskyite head of the elected Maltese Workers Revolutionary Party, led the mob and ordered his Both Washington and the arrest."
 A N.Y.
-Times editorial which strikes whole groups like Congress The current position of the Kremlin - each for its own March 5 speaks of "the agitareasons - fight this program. tion of labor union extremists Washington wants capitalism some of them Trotskyite.' ultimately restored throughout Germany (and beyond that 'Free World' Realty throughout the Soviet bloc) Atomic war lies at the end of Under Chiang this road.
-The Soviet bureau- "A group of prominent Taicrats, on the other hand, fear a wanese met by pre-arrangement democratic German workers' state because it would help at a small, inconspicuous tea undermine their dictatorial rule house.
-Singly and in pairs they arrived through winding alleys over the Soviet working people. and back lanes."
-This is how a But creation of a united and "clandestine press interview independent German socialist was gathered according to N.Y.
-Times reporter MacGregor. state would deal a mortal blow Asking that their identity be of war will be banished altoence the following:
+Times editorial "A group of prominent Taiwanese met by pre-arrangement undermine their dictatorial rule house.
+Singly and in pairs they arrived through winding alleys and back lanes."
+This is how a But creation of a united and "clandestine press interview independent German socialist Times reporter MacGregor.